suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/solitary.md

 ## Introduction

 Solitary unit tests aim to evaluate a single unit of work in complete isolation from its external dependencies.
 These tests use mocks (collections of stubs) to replace dependencies, making it possible to test the behavior of a component without being affected by its collaborators.
+This approach aligns strongly with principles like the [Single Responsibility Principle](../design-for-testability/unit-clarity-responsibility.md#single-responsibility-principle-srp) and [isolating I/O boundaries](../design-for-testability/boundaries-interactions.md#isolate-external-calls-the-adaptergateway-pattern).

 :::note When to use solitary tests
 Solitary tests are ideal when: